Program: B.A. Art Education (All-Grade Education Program)

 Visual Arts Building 117 ~ 260-481-6709 ~ Art and Design

-Upon completion of their degrees, all B.A in Art Education students should be able to demonstrate learning outcomes:
+Upon completion of their degrees, all B.A in Art Education students will be able to demonstrate the following learning outcomes:

-- Develop creative ways to solve problems in arts and crafts media and competency in drawing in order to visualize ideas.
+- Demonstrate creative ways to solve problems in arts and crafts media and competency in drawing in order to visualize ideas.

 - Effectively analyze and critique artwork in spoken and written forms, using sophisticated vocabulary and making appropriate references to contemporary and historical circumstances.